nvdv/vprof/README.md

 where `cmhp` is profiling mode, `host` and `port` are hostname and port of `vprof` server launched in remote mode.
 Obtained stats will be rendered in new tab of default web browser, opened by `vprof -r` command.

-`vprof` can save profile to file and render profile from file.
+`vprof` is able to save profile stats to file and render vizualitations from previously saved file.

 ```sh
 vprof -c cmh --output-file profile.json